 Garth has been a loyal Takamine player for a long time.
 And once they become rich and famous, most musicians/ players end up working with their favorite brand to create something special like this so fans can get a piece of the action.
 You can check out the signature model on the Takamine Website!

 Garth Brooks Takamine EN15C

-From the Takamine site regarding the collaboration with Garth Brooks after he became a superstar using a Takamine:
+From the Takamine site regarding the collaboration with Garth Brooks after he became a superstar using Takamine:

 “Thus began Takamine’s ridiculously fortunate relationship with one of the greatest entertainers of all time, Garth Brooks.

 Fast forward 1 short year, Garth’s second album “No Fences” was #1 on Billboard’s Top Country Albums charts and #3 on Billboard’s Top 200, where it would stay in the top 40 for 126 weeks.
-He had become an international star, all the while playing his Takamine EN15C (similar to current Takamine P3DC Dreadnought).
+He had become an international star, all the while playing his Takamine EN15C (similar to the current Takamine P3DC Dreadnought).
 The Takamine cedar top, satin finish cutaway had become an integral part of the Garth Brooks persona – and the Takamine brand had begun the ride of its life.”

 Garth Brooks Electric Guitar

 Garth typically stays with the acoustic most of the time, but for several songs, he’ll break out an electric for a little extra rockin’.
 For these occasions, Garth goes with a classic Fender Telecaster with a slight modification.
 It has 2 P90 pickups and a bridge which is somewhat unusual for Telecasters.

 For his epic Notre Dame Stadium show in 2018, Brooks played this custom Notre Dame guitar!